 – Data integrity: the database schema doesn't have a single foreign key when there are dozens of places where they should be used.
 Not to mention the completely idiotic "each-board-gets-its-own-posts-table" partitioning idea that prevents me as an end user to write generic, board-agnostic stored procedures and queries with static, pre-computed plans.
 Their approach to database schema reeks of premature optimization and total ignorance of what "relational" in "relational database" is all about.

 – "Transactions?
 Unheard of."
 PHP and MySQL/InnoDB have all the means to provide full transactional integrity to all IB operations (including coherent cache invalidation by employing gumballs as described in a well-known academic paper), and at little cost code-wise, but the fuckers have no clue about such high topics.
+And they use MyISAM for all tables.
 Combine this with their moronic way of issuing myriads of primitive SQL queries instead of one and stitching the results together manually, and you get a case where two concurrent operations can easily fuck each other in the ass by interleaving and yielding corrupted results, in certain places possibly leading to permanent database corruption, since none of the integrity insurance means provided by MySQL are being used.

 – Oh, database corruption, yeah!
 We have some experience here.
 They sort threads in boards by fucking timestamps!
 Timestamps, Carl!
 Very sloppy™ design decision.
 Not just short-sighted and foolish, but actually dangerous and potentially leading to data loss.
 Real production example: we once had a firmware CMOS battery fault that reset the server clock, making new threads date January 1970.
 Remember when many threads were suddenly gone?..
 Now you know why.
 Hint: every time-sortable table row must be sorted by a surrogate timestamp, that is, a unique numeric table column continuously increasing for each insertion or update, no exceptions.
 AUTO_INCREMENT for MySQL and SERIAL types and SEQUENCE objects for PostgreSQL with automatic updating by triggers is the only technically sound way of doing bulletproof sorting.
 Otherwise a system clock skew can easily lead to unforeseen and disastrous consequences, just like what happened to us.